jj-stigell/SpeakSpark/README.md

 ## Collecting feedback

-Collecting user feedback is crucial for refining and improving your app.
+Collecting user feedback is crucial for refining and improving app.
 Here are some effective methods and best practices to gather user feedback:

 1. **In-App Surveys and Feedback Forms**:
    - Use unobtrusive pop-up surveys after certain actions or milestones.